Great Sex Toys on a Budget

 Vibrators for size queens

 In my review of the Sinclair Select Inspire vibrator, I explained why it’s so hard to find a good and girthy vibrator.
-There are, however, even bigger vibes than the Inspire that are still affordable, albeit they run on smaller batteries, so the vibrations may be more buzzy.
+There are, however, even bigger vibes than the Inspire that are still affordable, albeit they run on smaller batteries, so the Inspire is a little more rumbly.

 However, for those who want heavier texture, Tom of Finland offers vibes with 2″ girth at $50.
 One has a slightly bent shaft with ridges, and another is a series of stacked balls.￼ The latter is straight, so it’s not ideal for G-spot, but it will appeal to texture sluts.